Danny Ahn: 1999–2005: Success with g.o.d

-After a lukewarm response to their debut performance in January 1999, the group went on the become one of the most popular K-pop groups in the 2000s.
-He gained attention for his unique rapping style and occasionally composed his own rap lyrics.
+After a lukewarm response to their debut performance in January 1999, the group went on to become one of the most popular K-pop groups in the 2000s.
+Ahn occasionally composed his own rap lyrics.
 The group later switched from SidusHQ to JYP Entertainment, with two members switching agencies while Ahn and Yoon renewed their individual contracts at SidusHQ.
 In 2004, Yoon left the group and g.o.d continued as a quartet until December 2005.

 2006–2013: Solo activities and projects

 Ahn ventured into the radio industry prior to g.o.d going on hiatus in late December 2005.
-He became as a radio DJ on KBS Cool FM and was the first host of Kiss the Radio before taking over Lee Soo-young as host of the long-running afternoon program Music Show (ko).
-Due to his popularity as host of Music Show, he was invited back to be a guest DJ for the "Homecoming Day" special in 2015, in honor of KBS Cool FM's 50th anniversary.
+He became as a radio DJ on KBS Cool FM and was the first host of Kiss the Radio before taking over Lee Soo-young as host of the long-running afternoon program Music Show.
+He was invited back to be a guest DJ for the "Homecoming Day" special in 2015, in honor of KBS Cool FM's 50th anniversary.

 Ahn released his solo single album on May 28, 2007 "If It Were A Dream", which featured a cappella group Sweet Sorrow.
 He has since largely done guest vocals for other artists such as Rain, his bandmate Kim Tae-woo, SG Wannabe and Kim Dong-wan of fellow first-generation group Shinhwa.
 Alongside his music career, Ahn also took roles in TV shows and films.
 In 2008, he appeared in Crazy Waiting, also known as The Longest 24 Months.
 He appeared as Baek-ho in the KBS drama, The Slave Hunters.
 He appeared in KBS Let's Go Dream Team!
 Season 2, and was the leader of the team.
 He also appeared as Manager Baek Nam-jung in The Fugitive: Plan B alongside Rain, Lee Jung-jin, Daniel Henney and Lee Na-young, and in The Innocent Man with Song Joong-ki and Moon Chae-won.
 He was a permanent guest on SBS's talk show Strong Heart.